 Cloud gaming introduced a paradigm shift in the way people play games.
 Once restricted to DVDs and game a console, gaming in the clouds is now freely available with gamer and cloud platform providers jumping into the fray.

-Games usually involve heavy 3D graphics calling for heavy bandwidth and high speed internet connection, still a hurdle for online cloud gaming service providers and gamer alike.
-Latency is not an issue since technology has advanced to a level where even graphics intensive games are streamed as video or as files.
+Games usually involve heavy 3D graphics calling for heavy bandwidth and a high-speed internet connection, still a hurdle for online cloud gaming service providers and gamers alike.
+Latency is not an issue since technology has advanced to a level where even graphics-intensive games are streamed as video or as files.
 Cloud gaming is really taking off since a gamer can:

 - Play games from any device, from anywhere, at any time